Facts about Al Franken

 Franken, a Democrat, ran against incumbent senator Norm Coleman, a Republican.
 Franken had a slim lead after all the votes were counted, but appeals and objections by Coleman led to months of delays.
 The Minnesota Supreme Court ruled unanimously on June 30, 2009 that Franken had received the most votes and deserved to be declared the winner.
 Coleman conceded the same day, and Franken was formally seated in the Senate on July 7, 2009.
 He was re-elected for a second term in 2014.

-In November of 2017, radio news and sports personality Leeann Tweeden announced that Al Franken had forcibly kissed her without her consent during rehearsals for a skit during a USO tour in 2006.
+In November of 2017, radio personality Leeann Tweeden alleged that Al Franken had forcibly kissed her without her consent during rehearsals for a skit during a USO tour in 2006.
 She also shared a photo of Franken pretending to grope her breasts while she slept on a military flight during the same tour.
-Franken apologized and encouraged a Senate ethics investigation, but the accusation was major news after similar sexual harassment charges against figures like Harvey Weinstein and Kevin Spacey.
+The accusation was major news, coming in the wake of similar sexual harassment charges against figures like movie mogule Harvey Weinstein, actor Kevin Spacey and President Donald Trump.
+Other women also alleged that Franken had tried to kiss them or touched their buttocks while posing for photos.